p-hunter/simul8/README.md

 # simul8
-R integration with Simul8 software
+For R integrations with Simul8 software, plus some functions for stochastic processes.